linode/docs/docs/guides/applications/containers/using-podman/index.md

 - '[phoenixNAP: Install Podman on Ubuntu](https://phoenixnap.com/kb/install-podman-on-ubuntu)'
 ---

 Podman is an open-source containerization tool.
 Like Docker, Podman is a solution for creating, running, and managing containers.
-But Podman goes beyond Docker, using a secure daemonless process and adhering to the Open Container Initiative (OCI).
+But Podman goes beyond Docker, using a secure daemonless process to run containers in rootless mode.

-For more on what Podman is and how it compares to Docker, you can refer to our guide [Podman vs Docker](/docs/guides//).
+For more on what Podman is and how it compares to Docker, you can refer to our guide [Podman vs Docker](/docs/guides/podman-vs-docker/).
+The guide familiarizes you with the basics of Podman and Docker and compares and contrast the two tools.

-In this present tutorial, learn everything you need to install and start using Podman on your Linux system.
+In this tutorial, learn everything you need to install and start using Podman on your Linux system.
+By the end, you start running and managing containers using Podman.

 ## Before You Begin